rabinarayanpatra/docs-generator/content/guides/components.md

 - Choose the appropriate callout type for your message
 - Keep code examples concise and focused
 - Add descriptive titles to callouts when possible
+- Use tabs for alternative options (package managers, languages, etc.)
 </Callout>